Police break YS Sharmila's indefinite fast, shift her to hospital | Politics

 Sharmila, daughter of former Chief Minister of undivided Andhra Pradesh Y S Rajasekhara Reddy, submitted a memorandum to the Ambedkar statue near Hussain Sagar lake on Friday in protest against denial of permission to her 'padayatra' and sought to hold a fast there.

-As such fasts are not allowed at the Ambedkar statue where activities like garlanding and submission of memoranda take place usually, she was shifted to her party office at Lotus Pond locality here, police had said.
+As such fasts are not allowed at the Ambedkar statue, where activities like garlanding and submission of memoranda take place usually.
+Meanwhile, a statement from the private hospital, where Sharmila was admitted, said she has low blood pressure, weakness and giddiness besides dehydration and orthostatic hypotension.

+She was also found to have severe oliguria, high anion gap metabolic acidosis and prerenal azotemia, it said.

+“Sharmila is currently undergoing treatment, responding appropriately and is expected to be discharged later today or tomorrow morning,” a health bulletin from the hospital said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)